 This course is an interdisciplinary course designed to analyze humanity’s relationship with other organisms and the physical environment.
 Principles of biology, chemistry, physics and geology will serve as the foundation as ethics, law and politics enter the scientific arena.
-Content objects within this course are derived from the New Jersey Core Curriculum Content Standards in preparation for the HSPA.
-Special emphasis will be placed on environmental chemistry with appropriate field analysis.
-This is lab based, career focused course.

 Students are expected to come to class prepared with all work completed.
 Late work will not be accepted.

-Materials: Textbook, Binder, Journal, Pen/Pencil
+Materials: Textbook, Chromebook, Binder, Pen/Pencil

 Blue Block 1: ycbqbd